-iMainGo X review
+iMainGo X full review

 The iMainGo X is the latest in Portable Sound Laboratories’ line of "speaker cases" for the iPhone and iPod.
 The iMainGo X is more versatile than the company's iMainGo 2, while offering a similar combination of protection and good sound.